 It seemed to be in back of a stand of trees, and about 100 yards from the shoulder of the highway.
-It was the same kind of column created by a searchlight, but it was darker than the sky, not lighter.
+It was like columns created by searchlights, but this column was darker than the sky, not lighter.

-Since then, we’ve never seen it or anything like it.
+Since then, we’ve seen nothing like it.

 That anomaly may have nothing to do with shadow people.
-It’s just an idle thought I wanted to share.
+It’s just an idle thought to consider.

-The shadow person I photographed (above) was about 30 or 40 feet from me, and I sensed nothing at all from him.
+The shadow person I photographed (my NH basement photo, above) was about 30 or 40 feet from me, and I sensed nothing at all from him.
 He was just there.

 Just in case…

-So far, I haven’t seen or heard credible reports to suggest they’re dangerous.
+So far, I haven’t seen or heard credible reports that suggest they’re dangerous.